 In certain cases, misconduct has a significant impact on others in the community.
-Rather than using traditional adversarial procedures asserting authority over a student who caused harm, restorative processes may be utilized to give the impacted parties greater voice in the resolution.
+Rather than using traditional adversarial procedures asserting authority over a student who caused harm, restorative justice may be used so impacted parties have a voice in the resolution.

-In order for restorative practices to be employed, the student who caused harm must accept responsibility for their actions and agree to participate fully in the process, to hear the way they impacted others, and to seek ways to repair the harm and rebuild trust.
+In order for restorative justice to be used, the student who caused harm must accept responsibility for their actions and agree to participate in the process, to hear the way their behavior impacted others, and to seek ways to repair the harm and rebuild trust.
 After the conference, the use of a restorative process can be determined.

 Impacted parties, too, must be willing to participate, whether directly or by providing impact statements that can be presented by support people representing them.